 - Find my Instant Pot here, I have the 6 qt.

-- Corned beef comes out amazingly tender and perfectly cooked
+- Corned beef comes out amazingly tender on high heat, and perfectly cooked

 - Potatoes taste great, softer than making them in the dutch oven but firmer than the Ninja